 Bon Biní, Bienvenido, Welkom, Welcome, Benvenuto, Wilkommen!

-I'm Elton, 34, from the island of Curaçao (Southern Caribbean) where I was born, raised and currently living.
+I'm Elton, from the island of Curaçao (Southern Caribbean) where I was born, raised and currently living.
 I grew up in a local neighbourhood just west of Otrobanda in Willemstad.
-I speak Papiamentu, Dutch, Spanish, English, regular Italian and some German.
+I speak Papiamentu, Dutch, Spanish, English, regular Italian and a little German.
 Curaçao is a small but unique Island.
 It's not the typical Caribbean island with just sun and beaches.
 It has a rich and interesting history and culture.
 The capital, Willemstad, is on the UNESCO World Heritage List.
 Visit Curaçao . com ... full info